-Although our building is closed due to COVID-19, we are scheduling immigration appointments via phone and video (Zoom).
+We are scheduling immigration appointments via phone and in person.

 Call our office phone number to be screened: (651) 377-8642